Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Docker Installation for Stirling-PDF
+# Docker Installation for Stirling PDF

-Run Stirling-PDF in Docker for easy self-hosting, automatic updates, and flexible deployment.
+Run Stirling PDF in Docker for easy self-hosting, automatic updates, and flexible deployment.

 ## Quick Start